S1: Surgeon Major John Findlay Arthur

 “The Queen, being desirous of affording to the Princes, Chiefs and People of the Indian Empire, a public and signal testimony of Her regard, by the Institution of an Order of knighthood, whereby Her resolution to take upon Herself the Government of the Territories in India may be commemorated, and by which Her Majesty may be enabled to reward conspicuous merit and loyalty, has been graciously pleased, by Letters Patent under the Great Seal of the United Kingdom of Great Britain and Ireland, to institute, erect, constitute, and create, an Order of Knighthood, to be known by, and have for ever hereafter, the name, style, and designation, of “The Most Exalted Order of the Star of India” [4] .

-He was probably living in Edinburgh at that time where in 1871 he is living at Moray Palce his occupation status rcored in the Census of that year as “M.C & M.C.
-Surgeon Retired, Madras Army”
+He was probably living in Edinburgh at that time.
+At the time of the 1871 Census he was a lodger living at Moray Place, his occupation status recorded as ‘M.D. & M.C.
+Surgeon Retired, Madras Army’

-By 1875, John Findlay Arthur C.S.I. has returned to New Cumnock and is living at Lochside House, then owned by the Marquis of Bute and previously used as a shooting lodge.
+By 1875, John Findlay Arthur C.S.I. had returned to New Cumnock and was living at Lochside House, then owned by the Marquis of Bute and previously used as a shooting lodge.

-J F Arthur later acquired Lochside House and the associated offices which was also home to his dometic servants, coachman and gamekeeper.
-It was at Lochside House that he died on 26th July 1886, aged 79 years and lies in the family plot in the Auld Kirkyard.
+Later as a tenant of Lochside House he acquired the associated offices which were also home to his domestic servants, coachman and gamekeeper.
+It was at Lochside House that he died on 26th July 1886, aged 79 years and he lies in the family plot in the Auld Kirkyard.

 Acknowledgements